vydra/dill-lang/README.md

 =========

 Dill is a 'tiny' language for Behavior Driven Development.
-It borrows from Cucumber, but it has no steps -- the smallest unit of exeution is scenario.
+It borrows from Cucumber, but it has no steps -- the smallest unit of execution is scenario.

+Dill works with existing unit testing frameworks.
+The initial implementation is for JUnit.

 Example:
 ````